CaiTom/blockchain-selective-disclosure/README.md

 ### Installation
 This project requires [node-js](https://github.com/nodejs/node) runtime

-First make sure you have Node.js installed on your device, and then install all of the node-js dependencies of this project
+First make sure you have Node.js installed on your device.
+In this directory where there's package.json, install all of the node-js dependencies of this project

     npm install